Decent-Partners/Decent-overview/README.md

 - Anyone can propose a project to the cooperative.

-- Proposals assign some rights to the fund in return for funding (e.g unique NFTs).
+- Proposals assign some rights to the fund in return for receiving a grant (e.g unique NFTs).

 - These NFTs are held in a reserve. #Neversellout.